 * Click here for rating key

-Fogo de Chao Restaurant Review: Take time to savor each of the grilled meat and poultry selections, and the extensive salad bar that includes aged cheeses, cured meats, artichokes, hearts of palm and jumbo asparagus.
-With a two-sided disk given to each table, you set the tempo for how quickly or leisurely you want the gaucho chefs to carve meat tableside: filet mignon, Prime rib-eye, leg of lamb, pork filets, ribs and sausages cooked over an open flame.
-Wherever you’re seated, you can admire the dark woods, murals and open concept that still allows for private dining nooks.
-While one is tempted to eat 'til they drop, there's always room for the South American flan.
+Fogo de Chão Restaurant Review: Pace yourself in order to savor each of the grilled meat and poultry selections --- not to mention the extensive salad bar that includes aged cheeses, cured meats, artichokes, hearts of palm and jumbo asparagus.
+With a two-sided disk given to each table, diners set the tempo for how quickly or leisurely the gaucho chefs should carve meat tableside.
+Choices vary nightly, with selections such as filet mignon, Prime rib-eye, leg of lamb, pork filets, ribs and well-seasoned sausages, each cooked over an open flame.
+Brazilian wines star, yet there is a wide selection from other countries to accompany meals.
+Authentic South American flan is a dessert option.
+Sunday brunch is offered at a special price.
+The setting is impressive with the dramatic stained glass window, dark woods, white cloth-covered tables, colorful murals and an open concept that still allows for private dining nooks.